CycloneDX/cyclonedx-gomod/README.md

 ```
 USAGE
   cyclonedx-gomod app [FLAGS...]
-MODPATH
+[MODULE_PATH]

-Generate SBOM for an application.
+Generate SBOMs for applications.

-In order to produce accurate results, build constraints must be configured
+In order to produce accurate SBOMs, build constraints must be configured
 via environment variables.
 These build constraints should mimic the ones passed
 to the "go build" command for the application.

-Noteworthy environment variables that act as build constraints are:
+Environment variables that act as build constraints are:
   - GOARCH       The target architecture (386, amd64, etc.)
   - GOOS         The target operating system (linux, windows, etc.)
   - CGO_ENABLED  Whether or not CGO is enabled
-  - GOFLAGS      Pass build tags
+  - GOFLAGS      Flags that are passed to the Go command (e.g. build tags)

 A complete overview of all environment variables can be found here:
   https://pkg.go.dev/cmd/go#hdr-Environment_variables

-Unless the -reproducible flag is provided, build constraints will be
-included as properties of the main component.
+Applicable build constraints are included as properties of the main component.

+Because build constraints influence Go's module selection, an SBOM should be generated
+for each target in the build matrix.

 The -main flag should be used to specify the path to the application's main file.
--main must point to a go file within MODPATH.
-If -main is not specified, "main.go" is assumed.
+It must point to a go file within MODULE_PATH.
+The go file must have a "package main" declaration.

-By passing -files, all files that would be compiled into the binary will be included
+By passing -files, all files that would be included in a binary will be attached
 as subcomponents of their respective module.
-Files versions follow the v0.0.0-SHORTHASH pattern,
+File versions follow the v0.0.0-SHORTHASH pattern,
 where SHORTHASH is the first 12 characters of the file's SHA1 hash.

 Examples: